Jean Deroyer, orchestra conductor

 The French conductor Jean Deroyer was born in 1979.
 At the age of fifteen he enrolled at the Conservatoire National Supérieur de Musique in Paris where he was awarded five first prizes.

-Jean Deroyer has been invited to conduct the following orchestras and ensembles: NHK Symphony Orchestra, Hyogo Convention Center Orchestra, Radio Symphonie Orchester Wien, SWR Orchester Baden-Baden, Deutsche Symphonie Orchester, Israël Chamber Orchestra, Orchestre Philharmonique de Liège, Orchestre Philharmonique de Monte-Carlo, Orchestre de Paris, Orchestre Philharmonique de Radio-France, Orchestre Philharmonique de Strasbourg, Orchestre National de Lille, Orchestre National de Lyon, Ensemble Intercontemporain, Ensemble Remix, Ensemble MusikFabrik and Klangforum Wien in halls like Wien Konzerthaus, Berlin Philharmonie, salle Pleyel, Luzern Hall, Essen Philharmonie, Tokyo Opera City and Lincoln Center in New-York.
+Jean Deroyer has been invited to conduct the following orchestras: NHK Symphony Orchestra, Radio Symphonie Orchester Wien, SWR Orchester Baden-Baden, RSO Orchester Stuttgart, Deutsche Symphonie Orchester, Sinfonia Varsovia, Orchestre Philharmonique du Luxembourg, Orchestre Philharmonique de Monte-Carlo, Orchestre de Paris, Orchestre national de France, Orchestre Philharmonique de Radio-France, Orchestre National de Lille, Orchestre National de Lyon, Ensemble Intercontemporain and Klangforum Wien in halls like Wien Konzerthaus, Berlin Philharmonie, salle Pleyel, Luzern Hall, Tokyo Opera City and Lincoln Center in New-York.

 Download the biography